-Lest you think any of the Baratheons make it out of Game of Thrones happy and whole (Robert’s bastard son Gendry is at least supposedly out there somewhere, not dead), Stannis’ wife Selyse hanged herself in the season five finale after allowing her daughter to be sacrificed.
-In the books, Selyse and Shireen are currently living in Castle Black with the Night’s Watch.
+Lest you think any of the Baratheons make it out of Game of Thrones happy and whole, Stannis’s wife Selyse hanged herself in the season 5 finale after allowing her daughter to be sacrificed.
+In the books, as we mentioned earlier, Selyse and Shireen are currently living in Castle Black with the Night’s Watch.

-In the second episode of season six, Lord of Winterfell and betrayer of the Starks Roose Bolton is in turn betrayed by his own son, Ramsay, after his wife, Walda, gives birth to a son that Ramsay believes could threaten his standing as the Bolton heir.
-In addition to stabbing his father to death, Ramsay murders his stepmother and unnamed half-brother by setting his dogs on them.
+In the second episode of season 6, Lord of Winterfell and betrayer of the Starks Roose Bolton is in turn betrayed by his own (bastard) son, Ramsay, after Roose's wife, Walda, gives birth to a son that Ramsay believes could threaten his standing as the Bolton heir.
+In addition to stabbing his father to death, Ramsay murders his stepmother and unnamed half-brother by setting his hounds on them.

 Fan favorite character Brynden “Blackfish” Tully—uncle to Catelyn Stark—is still alive and kicking alive in the books, out somewhere in the Riverlands causing problems for Lannister forces.
 In the show, on the other hand, he was ultimately unable to escape the Lannister family’s wrath and received an offscreen death at the hands of anonymous soldiers.

-One character whose death Thrones fans have long craved is turncoat Walder Frey, who was instrumental in orchestrating the infamous (and very bloody) Red Wedding.
-For his part in the murder of her brother and mother, Arya Stark has long had ol’ Walder on her kill list.
-In the season six finale, the youngest Stark daughter made good on her deadly promise and slit Frey’s throat.
-In the books, Walder’s still around, his extended family being picked off by Lady Stoneheart (who hasn't made it into the show, disappointing fans and Martin himself) and her followers.
+One character whose death Thrones fans long craved is turncoat Walder Frey, who was instrumental in orchestrating the infamous (and very bloody) Red Wedding.
+For his part in the murder of her brother and mother, Arya Stark long had ol’ Walder on her kill list.
+In the season 6 finale, the youngest Stark daughter made good on her deadly promise and slit Frey’s throat.
+In the books, Walder’s still around—his extended family being picked off by Lady Stoneheart (who hasn't made it into the show, disappointing fans and Martin himself) and her followers.

 The wight battle that saw Summer bite the dust also took out three characters who are still, in the books, an integral part of Bran’s storyline: Leaf, a Child of the Forest; the Three-Eyed Raven (called the Three-Eyed Crow in the books), Bran’s mentor; and Bran’s longtime companion Hodor, whose death and backstory revelation (“Hold the door”) was a particularly traumatic one for Thrones fans.

-Game of Thrones’s season six finale was, in a word, a bloodbath.
+Game of Thrones’s season 6 finale was, in a word, a bloodbath.
 Cersei’s grand plan for vengeance came to fruition when she and Qyburn managed to blow up King’s Landing’s Great Sept, with—among others—Margaery, Loras, and Mace Tyrell trapped inside.
-That leaves one Tyrell, matriarch Olenna, still alive and plotting vengeance in the show, while in the books the Lannisters’ rival family (one of them, anyway) is still more or less intact.
+When matriarch Olenna died one season later, the Tyrell family officially became a thing of the past.
+In the books, the Lannisters’ rival family (one of them, anyway) is still more or less intact.

-Two other poor characters who went kablooey in the season six finale are the High Sparrow, leader of a fanatical religious group, and his acolyte Lancel Lannister.
-In the books, the whole “Cersei vs. the Church” plotline is still playing out, with Cersei unsuccessful at outmaneuvering her cultish enemies… so far.
+Two other poor characters who went kablooey in the season 6 finale are the High Sparrow, leader of a fanatical religious group, and his acolyte Lancel Lannister.
+In the books, the whole “Cersei vs. the Church” plotline is still playing out, and Cersei has so far been unsuccessful at outmaneuvering her cultish enemies (again, so far).
 Another character, Septa Unella, has been captured by Cersei in the show and handed over to Gregor Clegane, a.k.a.
 The Mountain, to be tortured.
 She appears, for all intents and purposes, to be out of commission, but she’s not technically dead.

 Turnabout is fair play for the sadistic Ramsay Bolton.
 Season six’s penultimate episode, “The Battle of the Bastards,” sees Jon Snow finally go head-to-head with Bolton at Winterfell.
 Snow beats Bolton half to death and then locks him up in his kennels … but it’s at the hands of his own starving dogs, unleashed by Sansa Stark, that Bolton finally meets his doom.

 As with Jeyne Westerling/Talisa of Volantis, Ian McShane’s Brother Ray is a character who’s different in the show than he is in the books.
-Or, rather, Ray is something of a combination of two book characters: Septon Meribald, a man of the faith who ministers to war-beset commoners, and the Elder Brother, the leader of a community of monks that (per a popular fan theory) is harboring a still-living Sandor Clegane.
-(In the show it’s been confirmed that Sandor is still alive, while in the books his status is officially TBD.)
+Or, rather, Ray is something of a combination of two book characters: Septon Meribald, a man of the faith who ministers to war-beset commoners, and the Elder Brother, the leader of a community of monks.
 Regardless of character specifics, in the books Meribald and the Elder Brother are both alive, while in the show Brother Ray was killed by the marauding Brotherhood Without Banners after one episode.